-It’s easy to notice changes in behavior and eating habits that are sure signs of a problem.
+Regularly monitoring goldfish is the best way to diagnose early signs of an illness.
+It’s easier then to notice changes in behavior and eating habits that are sure signs of a problem.

-- A dirty tank produces toxins that cause infections in goldfish.
-The sick goldfish may get black spots when the infection begins to heal.
+Note: The sick goldfish may get black spots when the infection begins to heal.

-- Swim bladder problems cause a goldfish to float to the top of the tank.
+Swim bladder problems cause a goldfish to float to the top of the tank.
 The problem is generally caused by overfeeding.
 It can be genetic, but diet is usually the culprit.
-It may be necessary to move the fish to a separate tank and reduce feeding to remedy the problem.
+It might be necessary to move the fish to a separate tank and reduce feeding to remedy the problem.

 A fish staying at the bottom of the tank is a serious indication of a sick goldfish.

-Cleaning the water in the tank might help, but generally, when the goldfish are so sick they are gravitating to the bottom of the tank, it may be too late.
+Cleaning the water in the tank might help, but generally, when the goldfish are so sick they’re gravitating to the bottom of the tank, it may be too late.

 Although there’s a chance that you may still not be able to save the goldfish.

 Ich is usually caused from stress due to poor water conditions and temperatures and must be treated with medication.
 The tank needs to be treated for over a week to ensure all the parasites are killed.